Skip to content

 Profile

-My research examines the ethical and sociopolitical dimensions of contemporary performance and live art, engaging feminist, queer, trans*, decolonial, and ecological perspectives.
-I explore how performances, particularly by minoritized artists—women and/or queer and trans* persons, specifically those of colour and Indigenous people, as well as a range of nonhuman “others”—can challenge intersecting systems of oppression, create new counterpublic spheres, and cultivate a relational ethics of care oriented toward a more just and sustainable world.
-My book project, Radical Worlding: Performance and the Ethics of Decreation, brings these concerns into dialogue with the philosophical and mystical thought of Simone Weil.
-It illuminates how performance, as an embodied and time-based practice, can transform our ways of relating to ourselves, to one another, and to the more-than-human world.
+My research examines the ethics, aesthetics, and politics of contemporary performance and live art through feminist, queer, trans*, decolonial, and ecological perspectives.
+I explore how performances, particularly by minoritized artists—women and/or queer and trans* persons, specifically those of colour and Indigenous people, as well as a range of nonhuman “others”—can challenge intersecting systems of oppression, create new counterpublic spheres, and foster an affirmative, relational ethics of care.
+My current book project, Radical Worlding: Performance and the Ethics of Decreation, brings these concerns into dialogue with the philosophical and mystical thought of Simone Weil.